rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

   on top of the engine.
 - Work started on pushing the project's changes upstream and moving back to mainline versions of crates.
-- Improvements to the Organya player (a simple synthetiser that plays the in-game music using a set of 100 waves and 6 drum samples).
+- Improvements to the Organya player (a simple synthesizer that plays the in-game music using a set of 100 waves and 6 drum samples).
-- A bunch of missing NPCs, bosses and other stuff were added.
+- A bunch of missing NPCs, bosses, and other stuff were added.
 - The way how game loop works was redesigned, in preparation for adding networked multiplayer support.
 - Countless bug fixes.